qt-labs/qtsensehat/README.md

 Raspbian's default calibration from /etc is picked up automatically, similarly to the Python lib.
 Note however that this is a text file and numbers may not be parsable with locale settings that use a decimal separator other than the dot.
-If the orientation is reported as all-NaNs, check this first.
+If the orientation data is invalid, check this first.

-Orientation maintains compatibility with Python's get_orientation(): the QVector3D's x, y, z components correspond to pitch, roll, yaw in degrees in range 0..360.
+Orientation is converted to degrees in range 0..360.
+Other values are reported as-is.